daniyl-x/dotfiles/README.md

 in the scripts directory.
 They can be installed standalone or with any graphical environment, using GNU Stow or in any other way.\
-This is a separate stow package, because they're made to be portable.
+This is a separate stow package, so thwy can be ibstalled independently.

 ## Colorschemes